Edictum

 Error Returns Instead of Exceptions

 Go returns errors instead of raising exceptions.
-The denied case is an error type you unwrap:
+The blocked case is an error type you unwrap:

 result, err := g.Run(ctx, "read_file", args, toolFn)